shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 - The **goal** of the tool is to retrieve flight information based on specific queries such as origin, destination, dates, and other relevant parameters.
 - It leverages **AmadeusTools** from TaskflowAI to interact with the Amadeus API for flight searches.

-### Now, let's explore `app.py`, where tasks are integrated and orchestrated for seamless interaction with the UI.
+### Ok, so now let's talk the `app.py` where everything is bought together (see how tasks are defined, to later engage with UI)